 The FBI indicted Paul Castellano for ordering the murder of DeMeo, as well as other crimes, but he was killed in December 1985.
 As is well known now, John Gotti ordered this murder so he could become the boss of the Gambino family.

 Thus ends one of the stories about one of the most feared killers of the entire 5 families in New York City.
 Roy Albert Demeo rivaled Albert Anastasia and his Murder Incorporated.
 Like Henry Hill, he started in high school running errands for a mob-associated loan shark.
 Throughout the 1960s,70s, and 80s, he lived his dream and became a Gambino family associate, made member, and the leader of his own crew.
-He earned millions for his bosses Carlos Gambino then Paul Castallano and his mentor Nino Gaggi.
+He earned millions for his bosses Carlos Gambino then Paul Castellano and his mentor Nino Gaggi.
 And in the end, he died a real mobster’s death in a hail of bullets fired by his friends.

 I would like to thank the National Crime Syndicate and Gangster Incorporated bloggers for their research.
 You might be interested to know that Roy Demeo’s son Albert Demeo wrote a book about his father and it received many positive Amazon reviews.
-The name of the book is For the Sins of My Father: A Mafia Killer, His Son, and the Legacy of a Mob Life
+The name of the book is For the Sins of My Father: A Mafia Killer, His Son, and the Legacy of a Killer

 To go to the store or make a donation click here

 To rent Gangland Wire, the documentary, click here